What Commercial Auto Insurance Is Required in Wisconsin?

 WHEN DOES FEDERAL LAW APPLY OVER WISCONSIN LAW?

-Federal commercial auto insurance requirements override Wisconsin state law when your operations involve transporting cargo or passengers across state lines, or when you handle any segment of an interstate shipment even if your leg stays within Wisconsin.
-The federal threshold applies to for-hire vehicles with a GVWR of 10,001 pounds or more in interstate commerce.
-To confirm which rules govern your operation, check with the Wisconsin Department of Transportation Motor Carrier Services, review the federal insurance filing requirements through FMCSA and consult a licensed insurance professional.
+Federal commercial auto insurance requirements override Wisconsin state law when your operations involve transporting cargo or passengers across state lines, or when you handle any segment of an interstate shipment, even if your route stays within Wisconsin.
+The federal threshold applies to for-hire vehicles with a GVWR of 10,001 pounds or more.
+Check with the Wisconsin Department of Transportation Motor Carrier Services, review the federal insurance filing requirements through FMCSA and consult a licensed insurance professional to confirm which rules govern your operation.

 Wisconsin Commercial Auto Insurance Requirement Exemptions

-Wisconsin's exemption framework under Chapter 344 focuses on how financial responsibility is proven rather than who is exempt from the coverage mandate entirely.
-The state accepts surety bonds, self-insurance certificates and cash deposits as alternatives to carrying a standard commercial auto liability policy.
+Wisconsin's exemption framework under Chapter 344 addresses how financial responsibility is proven, not who is exempt from the coverage mandate.
+The state accepts surety bonds, self-insurance certificates and cash deposits as alternatives to a standard commercial auto liability policy.

 Self-insured fleet (26+ registered vehicles)